pc0808f/Taiwanduino/README.en.md

 like our facebook [fan page][fb] for more info, online shop or donations!

 [Changelog]

 2016/10/31
+suppport for the latest CapacitiveSensor library from the Library Manager

+2016/10/31
 holder v1.0 released

 2016/10/27
 add pcm audio converter tools/pcm_converter
 cleanup example sketches

 ***